Benjamin-Chong/Python-AI-Agent/backend/knowledge_base/functions.md

 # Functions
-- used to modularize code and improves readibility
+- Used to modularize code and improves readability

 ## Declaration:
 - Example: